gohugoio/hugo/content/content-management/related.md

 ## Configure Related Content
 Hugo provides a sensible default configuration of Related Content, but you can fine-tune this in your configuration, on the global or language level if needed.

+{{% note %}}
+If you add a `related` config section, you need to add a complete configuration.
+It is not possible to just set, say, `includeNewer` and use the rest  from the Hugo defaults.
+{{% /note %}}

 Below is a sample `config.toml` section:

 ```